gongbaodd/gongbaodd.github.io/_docs/2025/07/11/Rspack.md

 });
 ```

-Then everything works, you do not event need an "index.html" file.
+That’s it!
+Everything just works — you don’t even need an index.html file. 🚀

+Rspack feels like a lightning-fast, Webpack-compatible alternative that’s perfect for legacy projects.